Evelynn M. Hammonds: Career

 Upon graduation from Harvard, Hammonds was invited to teach at MIT.
 While she was there, she was the founding director of MIT's center for the Study of Diversity in Science, Technology, and Medicine.
-She also helped organize the first national academic conference for black female scholars, Black Women in the Academy: Defending Our Name 1894-1994 a national conference convened at MIT in 1994 to address historical and contemporary issues faced by African-American women in academia.
+She also helped organize the first national academic conference for black female scholars, Black Women in the Academy: Defending Our Name 1894–1994 a national conference convened at MIT in 1994 to address historical and contemporary issues faced by African-American women in academia.

 In 2002, she returned to Harvard and joined as a professor in the departments of the History of Science and of African and African-American Studies.
-She received the title of Dean at Harvard College in 2008 and was the 4th black woman to receive tenure within the Faculty of Arts and Sciences at Harvard University.
+She became the Dean of Harvard College in 2008 and was the 4th black woman to receive tenure within the Faculty of Arts and Sciences at Harvard University.
 Before this, Hammonds had served as the first senior vice provost for Harvard's Faculty Development and Diversity.

 In February 2022, Hammonds was one of 38 Harvard faculty to sign a letter to the Harvard Crimson defending Professor John Comaroff, who had been found to have violated the university's sexual and professional conduct policies.
 The letter defended Comaroff as "an excellent colleague, advisor and committed university citizen" and expressed dismay over his being sanctioned by the university.
 After students filed a lawsuit with detailed allegations of Comaroff's actions and the university's failure to respond, Hammonds was one of several signatories to say that she wished to retract her signature.